Wu Yong

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Song Jiang, Wu Yong, Dong Ping, Guan Sheng, Li Kui, Zhang Qing, Huyan Zhuo, Qin Ming, and Lin Chong.

-Wu Yong is a fictional character in Water Margin, one of the Four Great Chinese Classical Novels.
-Nicknamed "Knowledgeable Star", he ranks third among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Wu Yong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Knowledgeable Star", he ranks third among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel portrays Wu Yong as having a fair and handsome face and a long beard – typical features of shrewd learned men in Chinese literature.
-When Wu Yong is still an ordinary teacher in a village school in Yuncheng County, he is already likened by some to Zhuge Liang and Chen Ping, two famous strategists of the Han dynasty, for his astuteness and perspicacity.
+The novel describes Wu Yong as having a fair and handsome face and a long beard – typical features of wise, scholarly men in Chinese literature.
+When Wu Yong is still a teacher in Yuncheng County, he is already likened to historical figures such as Zhuge Liang and Chen Ping for his astuteness and perspicacity.
 He is hence nicknamed "Knowledgeable Star".